Curriculum

 Challenge and Support Programs

 Challenge for able students is provided within the classroom through extension and individual learning plans.
 Individual Student Education Programs are developed with individual goals for all students in this program.
 The literacy, numeracy and challenge coordinators provide support, direction and consultation for teachers and parents of students involved.
-Students are also invited and encouraged to access programs provided including Maths Olympiad, Gateways, Tournament of the Minds Competition, lunchtime Chess Club and Wise Ones.
+Students are also invited and encouraged to access programs provided including Maths Olympiad, Gateways, lunchtime Chess Club and Faster Learners (formerly Wise Ones)

 Students who need extra support have Individual Student Education Plans developed with individual goals for all students.
 From level 1 to 4, Education Support Staff provide support and consultation with the class teachers and parents of students involved.
 Reading Recovery is provided to eligible children in year one.
 The program involves a specially trained teacher working one on one daily in thirty minute sessions for twenty weeks to develop reading and writing skills.